midstem/space-h/README.md

 # SpaceH is our first commercial project
-## It is written on Hono and React
+## It is written on Express, Typescript, Bun and React